rkirk7/GlobetrottingKirks/blog-posts/2022-06-13-galapagos.md

 6. Best shopping: We loved the soft alpaca wool and negotiated at both the artisan hall in Quilotoa and the big craft market in Mariscal, not far from Casa Joachin.
 (Tip: you can get the big blankets for $15 with just a little haggling.)

-**COVID TRAVEL LOGISTICS**
+## COVID TRAVEL LOGISTICS

 Our trip had been postponed twice due to COVID.
 Originally, we were doing both Peru (Machu Picchu) and Galapagos but decided to focus on Ecuador--where COVID incidences began peaking as we were ending our travels.

-The [State department websit](https://ec.usembassy.gov/covid-19-information-ecu-2/)e says as of April 25, travelers over 13 are required to have:
+The [State department website](https://ec.usembassy.gov/covid-19-information-ecu-2/)e says as of April 25, travelers over 13 are required to have:

 - A COVID-19 vaccination card